-While a lot of factors go into having a successful ILP semester, your group is one of the biggest.
-You may not understand now, but I'm gonna explain!
-You'll get it.
+While a lot of factors go into having a successful ILP semester, your group is one of the biggest perks of our program.

 What are the benefits of traveling with a group?